MicahWade/WindFlag/README.md

 ## Features

 *   **User Authentication**: Secure registration, login, and logout.
-*   **Challenge Management**: Create, update, and delete challenges with various flag types (single, any, all, N of M).
+*   **Challenge Management**: Comprehensive tools to create, update, and delete challenges.
+Supports diverse flag configurations including:
+    *   **Single Flag**: A traditional CTF flag where one correct submission solves the challenge.
+    *   **Any Flag**: Multiple possible correct flags; any single correct submission solves the challenge.
+Ideal for challenges with several valid solutions.
+    *   **All Flags**: Requires submission of all predefined correct flags to solve the challenge.
+Useful for multi-part challenges.
+    *   **N of M Flags**: Configurable where 'N' out of 'M' possible flags must be submitted to solve the challenge.
+Offers flexibility for challenges with partial credit or multiple paths to completion.
-*   **Category Management**: Organize challenges into categories.
+*   **Category Management**: Efficiently organize challenges into logical categories, improving navigation and user experience.
-*   **Scoreboard**: Dynamic scoreboard with user rankings and points.
+*   **Scoreboard**: A dynamic, real-time scoreboard displaying user rankings, points, and solve progress, fostering competitive engagement.
-*   **Configurable Point Decay**: Set challenges to have static, linear, or logarithmic point decay, with configurable minimum points and proactive decay options.
+*   **Configurable Point Decay**: Advanced point decay models to make challenges more engaging and reward earlier solves:
+    *   **Static**: Challenge points remain constant regardless of solve time.
+    *   **Linear**: Points decrease linearly over time after the first solve, encouraging quick solutions.
+    *   **Logarithmic**: Points decrease logarithmically, offering a gentler decay curve that still rewards early solves but less severely than linear decay.
+    *   **Configurable Minimum Points**: Set a floor for challenge points, ensuring they never drop below a certain value.
+    *   **Proactive Decay Options**: Implement strategies to manage point distribution and challenge difficulty dynamically.
+*   **Admin Panel**: A powerful and intuitive administration interface providing granular control over the platform:
+    *   **User Management**: Create, edit, and delete user accounts; assign roles (e.g., admin, super admin).
-*   **Admin Panel**: Comprehensive administration interface for managing users, challenges, categories, and settings.
+    *   **Challenge Management**: Full CRUD (Create, Read, Update, Delete) operations for challenges, including flag configuration, hints, and visibility settings.
-*   **Analytics Dashboard**: Visual analytics for category points, user points, challenges solved over time, fails vs. succeeds, and a user-challenge matrix.
+    *   **Category Management**: Organize, create, and modify challenge categories.
+    *   **Settings Management**: Configure global platform settings, themes, and system parameters.
+    *   **Award Management**: Define, assign, and manage awards given to users.
+*   **Analytics Dashboard**: Visual and data-driven insights into platform activity and user performance:
+    *   **Category Points Distribution**: See how points are distributed across different challenge categories.
+    *   **User Points Over Time**: Track individual user progress and point accumulation.
+    *   **Challenges Solved Over Time**: Monitor the rate at which challenges are being solved across the platform.
+    *   **Fails vs. Succeeds**: Analyze submission attempt statistics to gauge challenge difficulty.
+    *   **User-Challenge Matrix**: A comprehensive overview of which users have attempted and solved which challenges.
-*   **Super Admin Role**: Granular permissions for super administrators, including managing other admin accounts.
+*   **Super Admin Role**: Introduced for enhanced security and administrative hierarchy, allowing super administrators to manage other admin accounts and critical system configurations.
+*   **Award System**: A flexible system for recognizing user achievements:
-*   **Award System**: Admins can grant awards to users with customizable categories and points.
+    *   Admins can grant custom awards to users.
+    *   Awards can be assigned to customizable categories (e.g., "First Blood," "Participation").
+    *   Awards can carry point values, contributing to a user's total score.
-*   **YAML Challenge Import/Export**: Easily import and export challenges, including associated hints, from a structured YAML file.
+*   **YAML Challenge Import/Export**: Streamlined process for managing challenges:
+    *   Easily import new challenges and their associated hints from a structured YAML file.
+    *   Export existing challenges to YAML for backup or migration.
+    *   Supports bulk operations, ideal for rapid challenge deployment.
-*   **Responsive Design**: Built with Tailwind CSS for a modern and responsive user interface.
+*   **Responsive Design**: Crafted with Tailwind CSS to ensure a modern, accessible, and adaptive user interface across all devices and screen sizes.
-*   **Code Editor (CodeMirror)**: Integrated a powerful in-browser code editor (CodeMirror) for coding challenges, featuring syntax highlighting for Bash, Dart, Haskell, JavaScript (Node), PHP, and Python, and themes.
+*   **Code Editor (CodeMirror)**: An integrated, feature-rich in-browser code editor designed for coding challenges:
+    *   **Syntax Highlighting**: Supports a wide range of languages including Bash, Dart, Haskell, JavaScript (Node), PHP, and Python.
+    *   **Themes**: Customizable editor themes to suit user preferences.
+    *   **Interactive Coding**: Provides a comfortable environment for users to write and test code snippets directly within the platform.

 ## How to Run